WASdev/sample.DefaultApplication/README.md

 ![](./images/WDT-liberty.png)

 Select `Yes` and continue importing the project.
-The Maven build will automatically run which downloads Liberty, builds the EAR, deploys the application to Liberty, and runs any tests.
+The Maven build will run automatically.
+It downloads Liberty, builds the EAR, deploys the application to Liberty, and runs the test.

 Go to the `Servers` view and right click `DefaultApplication-ear` to start the server.
-In Eclipse, the link in the console message `[AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/`.
+In Eclipse, the link in the console message `[AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/` to open the application.

-If you click Snoop Servlet, you will be prompted for a user name and password the first time in.
-A sample user name and password are configured in the [server.xml](./modernized/DefaultApplication-ear/src/main/liberty/config).
+If you click Snoop Servlet, you will be prompted for a user name and password the first time.
+A sample user name and password are configured in the [server.xml](./modernized/DefaultApplication-ear/src/main/liberty/config/server.xml).

 ![](./images/snoop-servlet-prompt.png)

-If you also click the `Hit Count Servlet` link, you can experiment calling the increment using JPA Persistence.
+If you also click the `Hit Count Servlet` link, you can experiment calling the Increment counter using JPA Persistence.

 ![](./images/hit-count-jpa.png)

 ## Summary

 EJB isn't what is used to be - and that's a good thing.
-Using EJB 3, JPA, annotations, and injection, the DefaultApplication was made much simpler and easier to understand.
+Using EJB 3, JPA, annotations, and injection, the DefaultApplication was made much simpler and easier to use and understand.
 You can add EJB code to web modules without requiring an EJB JAR.

-You probably cannot modernize all of your applications, and you might be thinking "if it's not broke, ..."
+You probably cannot modernize all of your applications, and you might be thinking "if it's not broke, why fix it?"
 Incremental changes that simplify your applications and thus reduce your support costs might be a good thing to consider, and we are sure you will love using Liberty.

 As this example shows, modernizing applications means multiple things.
 You can modernize how you build it, how you write it, and where you run it.